rpf13/sportsshooting_drf/README.md

 ### Attending

-The attendings model is used with a one to many relation based on teh user and the match.
+The attendings model is used with a one to many relation based on the user and the match.
 The main purpose is that a logged in user can attend a match and that this will create such an attending object.
 Please note that it is crucial that also the match event owner can attend his own match event.
 Only this way, a correct number of attendings are possible.
 The model uses the `unique_together` setting via the Meta class, which will make sure that:

 - User A can participate in Match 1.
 - User A can also participate in Match 2.
 - User B can participate in Match 1.
-But, User A cannot participate in Match 1 again because that combination already exists.
+- **But, User A cannot participate in Match 1 again** because that combination already exists.

-This is also further checked in the `crate` method of the serializer via the IntegrityError check.
+This is also further checked in the `create` method of the serializer via the IntegrityError check.

 ![Attending List & Create](docs/testing/04_attending_list_create.png)